-27 Apr Be Your Own Financial Advisor and Safely Use Your Line of Credit – Part 2 Aka: Bringing Your Future to the Present
+27 Apr Be an Effective Partner with Your Financial Advisor and Safely Use Your Line of Credit – Part 2 Aka: Bringing Your Future to the Present

 You deposit $5,025 in the bank each month, your monthly expenses total $4,025 (This includes your mortgage payment of $1,364.40) and you’ve saved $9,000.
 Let’s also assume that you’ll receive a 2 percent pay raise every year, you have a $15,000 line of credit that charges an interest rate of 4.5 percent and you find an investment advisor that enables you to earn 6 percent on your savings.